exosphere-project/exosphere/contributing.md

 ## End-to-end browser tests

-Our CI pipeline also runs integration tests with real browsers.
+Our CI pipeline also runs end-to-end tests with real browsers.
 For these tests to work you need:

 1. Access to a Jetstream allocation
 2. Valid TACC (Texas Advanced Computing Center) credentials